 Uponor's aim is to embed control in the daily operations.
 Effective internal control requires that duties are properly segregated to different employees and potential conflicts of interests are identified and eliminated.
 Examples of existing control mechanisms include group policies, accounting and reporting instructions and regular management business review meetings.
 Additionally, as an example, responsibilities for communication with external parties, such as customers, suppliers, regulators and shareholders are clearly set.

 Ongoing monitoring occurs locally in each organisational unit, during the course of daily operations.
-Groupwide, the responsibility lies within the Finance and Administration function.
+Groupwide, the responsibility lies within the Finance function.